-After the mountaineering’s birth, the majority of summits' explorers and “conquerors” wished to leave over the top a certain evidence of their
+After the mountaineering’s birth, the majority of summits' explorers and “conquerors” wished to leave on the top a certain evidence of their

-ascents; in fact in the nineteenth century, on the Alps , the custom of building a stones’ cairn over the summit began to have a large circulation.
-On the Andes, after the Aconcagua first ascent realized in 1897 by Mathias Zurbriggen, who left on the top his ice-axe and a note, had a great development the habit of leaving over the summit a note - named “comprobantes “ - to testify the climb.
+ascents; in fact in the nineteenth century, on the Alps , the custom of building a stones’ cairn on the summit began to have a large circulation.
+On the Andes, after the Aconcagua first ascent realized in 1897 by Mathias Zurbriggen, who left on the top his ice-axe and a note, the habit of leaving on the summit a note - named “comprobantes “ - to testify the climb had a great development.

-On the Alps’ northern sides, and more than ever in southern ones (Italy) and in the Apennines, the custom to build over the top some
+In the Alps Northern sides, and more than ever in Southern ones (Italy) and in the Apennines, the custom to build on the top some

 religious symbols, as crosses and Mary’s statues, has a large